SxChouhan/Disfuse/README.md

 ## IPFS Storage Setup

-This project uses IPFS for decentralized storage via Web3.storage.
+This project uses IPFS for decentralized storage via Pinata.
 To set up IPFS storage:

-1. Create an account at [Web3.storage](https://web3.storage)
+1. Create an account at Pinata.cloud
 2. Generate an API token from your account dashboard
 3. Add the token to your frontend `.env` file as `VITE_WEB3_STORAGE_TOKEN`